Ritesh332/Task4/detailed-process.md

    ![Telnet Connection Request](screenshots/telnet-connection-denied.png)

- 5. **Test the Rule by Attempting to Connect to that Port when 'Allowed'**
+ 5. **Testing the Rule by Attempting to Connect to that Port when 'Allowed'**

     ![Cross-checking point 4](screenshots/telnet_connection-accepted.png)